 They are a treat for carnival time, the descendants of the frictilia made in ancient Rome for Saturnalia.
-Every country in Europe seems to have a different name for them, and they go under more than forty names in Italy alone. chiacchiere in a popular name in much of south.
+Every country in Europe has a different name for them.
+Italy, of course, has at least forty.
+Chiacchiere is popular in much of south.
 The name translates as 'chatty' and the Neapolitans like to say it's because they were invented for a party for Queen Margherita.
-Here they are are often accompanied by a sanguinaccio sauce.
+Here they are sometimes accompanied by a sanguinaccio dolce sauce.

 In other parts of Italy, they can be bugie, busie, cioffe, cróstoli, gale, gasse, gróstoli, sfrappe, frappe, sfrappole, cenci, fiocchetti, guanti, maraviglias, merveilles, cunchiell, sfinci or stracci and on and on.